In Exercises 5–10, find an equation for the tangent line to the c... | Channels for Pearson+

 Derivative

 The derivative of a function at a point provides the slope of the tangent line to the curve at that point.
-For the function y = (1 / x³), the derivative can be found using the power rule, which helps in determining the rate of change of the function with respect to x.
-This slope is crucial for writing the equation of the tangent line.
+For the function y = (1/x²), the derivative can be found using the power rule, which helps determine how the function changes with respect to x.
+Calculating the derivative is essential for finding the equation of the tangent line.

 Recommended video: